Set up Requirements Projects

 To toggle it, click View, mouseover Left Panes, and select Linked Projects Pane.
 Or press CtrlAltO.
 The pane is hidden if there is no linked project.

-• Document — displays the table of contents with sections of the current document to help you navigate the document structure, see Review Requirements Documents.
+• Document — displays the table of contents of the current document for easy navigation in its structure, see Review Requirements Documents > Document Sections.

 To toggle it, click View, mouseover Left Panes, and select Document Pane.
 Or press CtrlAltT.